Divide-And-Conquer/Divide-And-Conquer.github.io/_posts/2023-03-17-LiFePO4-32700-Battery-Board.markdown

 #### PCB as designed

-The PCB is designed as a 1.6mm thick board, double sided through hole plated.
+The PCB design 1s a 1.6mm thick board, double sided and through hole plated board.

-Provision for SOT or axial resistors is provided.
-The PCB is designed as a supplementary board to a main board with a micro-controller fitted.
+The intended use is a supplementary board to a main board with a micro-controller fitted.
+Extensive breadboarding (vero style) is provisioned, so the board can be used for self contained projects if desired.

+Provision for SOT or axial resistors is provided, these are optional for signal conditioning battery voltage, and other parameters used by the Cricket 2 boards.

 ![front view](:ESP32-CricketBatteryBoard115x90x55.jpg){:data-align="center"}

 ![back view](:ESP32-CricketBatteryBoard115x90x55_2.jpg){:data-align="center"}

 #### PCB Housing

 The case is a standard Chinese 115x90x55 plastic box.
 The battery board and main board are stacked in pillars, and the LiFePO4 battery is sandwiched between them.
-This view of the case shows the 3.5mm soket fitted, which will later be used to charge the battery.
+This view of the case shows the 3.5mm socket fitted, which will later be used to charge the battery.

 ![case view](:ESP32-CricketBatteryBoard115x90x55_3.jpg){:data-align="center"}

 #### Soldering Steps